Detection of GW200105 with a targeted eccentric search: Discussion

 In this paper, we presented a targeted eccentric inspiral matched-filter search for the NSBH event GW200105 using the PyCBC pipeline.
 The evidence of eccentricity in GW200105 as identified in the Bayesian parameter estimation analysis of~\cite{Morras:2025xfu}, provides an opportunity to test if GW searches can be made more sensitive to binaries with residual eccentricity in the detectors' band by including more physical effects in the search space.
 Our analysis leveraged recent developments in search methods, such as the construction of an eccentric template bank construction for low mass binaries~\cite{Phukon:2024amh} and the estimation of significance for single-detector events in PyCBC~\cite{Davies:2022thw}.
 A quasi-circular search is also performed over the same non-eccentric parameter space to provide a direct comparison of performance between the two searches.

 In recent years, several eccentric matched-filter analyses have been performed on LIGO-Virgo data, each targeting distinct regions of parameter space, but none have reported statistically significant detections~\cite{Nitz:2019spj,Nitz:2021mzz,Dhurkunde:2023qoe,Pal:2023dyg,Wang:2025yac}.
 These analyses did either not consider single-detector triggers to identify candidate events, or GW200105 lies outside their search parameter space, particularly in the eccentric NSBH search of~\cite{Dhurkunde:2023qoe}.
 In our targeted eccentric search, GW200105 is detected as a high-significance single-detector event in the LIGO-Livingston data.
 While the quasi-circular search also detects the event, the comparison between the two analyses shows that GW200105 attains a higher significance in the eccentric search, reaching the maximum allowed IFAR value for single detector events, corresponding to a significance greater than $4.083 \sigma$.
 GW200105 is also detected in the quasi-circular search, with a significance of $4.077 \sigma$.
-The increase in significance of GW200105 with the eccentric search is particularly encouraging from a binary population perspective, as nearly $10\%$ of NSBH binaries formed in hierarchical triples can retain residual eccentricity $e_{20}^{}$ as large as $0.1$ at a GW frequency of 20 Hz~\cite{Stegmann:2025clo}.